mavlink/MAVSDK-docs/en/cpp/guide/build.md

 After the configuration step, everything that will be build in the [build step](#build_step) have been specified, and if you want to change your build configuration (e.g. If you want to build `Debug` build instead of `Release` build), you must execute the [configuration step](#configuration_step) again!

 #### Build Step {#build_step}
-In the build step, we finally link all the dependencies and source files to actually build the library we want.
+In the build step, we finally build the library and binaries and link them.

 The stripped down version of the build command would be: